The 3D Mirage: Probing and Taming 3D Hallucinations: Data and Failure Modes

-Our analysis identifies two opposing failure regimes governing 3D hallucinations: \begin{enumerate} \item \textbf{Over-Capacity (Overfitting Global Priors):} Large models (e.g., DAv2-L) tend to over-index on global semantic priors.
-When context is removed, their predictions drift significantly (high CCS) and they hallucinate strong curvature to explain the ambiguous region (high DCS).
-This is visualized by the diffuse, outward-shifted clouds in the Laplacian plots. \item \textbf{Under-Capacity (Systematic Bias):} Smaller models, particularly those with strong dataset biases (e.g., Outdoor-Small), compress priors into simple heuristics.
-This results in co-aligned, systematic biases (dominated by the cluster term in CCS) with lower variance but high error. \end{enumerate}
+Our analysis identifies two opposing failure regimes governing 3D hallucinations: \begin{enumerate} \item \textbf{Over-Capacity (Overfitting Global Priors):} Larger models (e.g., DAv2-L) tend to over-index on global semantic priors.
+In some settings, they amplify hallucinated curvature, increasing DCS and often CCS.
+However, this behavior is not uniform: in Outdoor-Large, lower CCS may also reflect a more stable but qualitatively collapsed solution, where the model fills the ROI with a smooth, low-variance patch rather than recovering the true planar structure. \item \textbf{Under-Capacity (Systematic Bias):} Smaller models, particularly those with strong dataset biases (e.g., Outdoor-Small), compress priors into simple heuristics.
+This often results in co-aligned, systematic biases with high error, rather than purely dispersed random failures. \end{enumerate}